-Like with most attractions, seeing the fortified village is best done in the morning.
-I recommend leaving around 8.30am to beat the heat from the rising sun.
-If arriving by car, take note as there aren’t any designated parking spaces.
-On the contrary, you can park roadside by any entrance to the ‘modern’ villages.
+Like with most attractions, you should visit early in the morning to see the fortified village without many people around.
+I recommend arriving around 8.30am to beat the heat from the rising sun.
+If arriving by car, take note as you won’t find any designated parking spaces.
+Instead, you can park roadside by any entrance to the ‘modern’ villages.

 Here, you’ll walk through the newer towns where many families live and work, before heading to the fortified village.
 I use the term ‘newer’ and ‘modern’ loosely here, as it’s relative in comparison to the fortified one.
 When you do set eyes on the landscape on approaching, you’ll feel like you’re walking into a dream — and a good one at that.
 If you’re lucky to visit on a good weather day, the blue of the sky makes a gorgeous contrast with the yellowy-red of the stone structure.